 By now, you may have one vendor who has earned the most votes from your selection team.
+If not, use price as the final criteria to select your vendor of choice.

 Negotiate terms with this vendor until you either sign a contract or reach an impasse.
 Do not notify your second-place vendor of your decision until you execute a contract with your vendor of choice.
 Notifying a vendor of second-place status can cause difficulties should you later decide to work with them.